 - Would my best selling product or service do well in a particular region or country?

 It’s quite a challenge to stay on top of the latest trends and improvements in technology.
-However, this can be solved by identifying the accurate problem statements and the picking out the right metrics for market analysis, ensuring that the clients’ questions are answered accurately.
+However, this can be solved by identifying the accurate problem statements and picking out the right metrics for market analysis, ensuring that the clients’ questions are answered accurately.